NICMx/Jool/en/mtu.md

 The IPv4 header "features" a flag called [_Don't Fragment_](http://en.wikipedia.org/wiki/IPv4#Packet_structure) (DF).
 It dictates whether the source allows routers to fragment the packet.

 In IPv6, packets can never be fragmented by routers.
-It's as if DF was always on.
+DF is implicit and always active.

 When there's a translator in the middle, an IPv4 packet which can be fragmented becomes an IPv6 packet that must not be fragmented.